DevStacks1/DevStacks-Backend/README.md

 # DevStacks-Backend

-CURRENT NOTE: until now, we can receive through apollo users register.
+CURRENT NOTE: until now, we have controlers and types for Usuarios, Projectos, avances, objetives and enums.

 we got 3 main folders:
 1. db : conects to mongo database usign moongose